AaronAmberman/WPF.AA.CustomControls/README.md

 A color picker control that can be utilized in WPF applications.
 Uses HSV color space math rather than sampling bitmaps for color accuracy.
 There is a reason for this...please see [wiki](https://github.com/AaronAmberman/WPF.AA.CustomControls/wiki/ColorPicker) for more information.

 ![image](https://github.com/AaronAmberman/WPF.AA.CustomControls/assets/23512394/a3e2241a-d420-4bfb-bd23-0492af0848db)
+(This image will not show on [nuget](https://www.nuget.org/) because GitHub changed how they manage uploaded content and I do not have an account at any of the trusted domain websites for nuget.org.
+Please visit the [repo](https://github.com/AaronAmberman/WPF.AA.CustomControls) on GitHub to see the imagery.
+Sorry, hopefully in the future GitHub and Nuget can start playing nice together because Microsoft owns both of them now.)

 # GridSplitterPopupExpander Example
 Behaves like the AvalonDock side auto popup window, except that it cannot be ripped out or pinned.